- As low as $379/Night

 Summary:

 Located within Landmark Resort, a sanctuary of coastal appeal awaits.
 With expansive vistas of the azure waves and sun-kissed balconies, this property embodies luxury and tranquility.
-From lush gardens to beautiful sunsets, each moment is an invitation to indulge in relaxation and rejuvenation.
+From lush gardens to handsome sunsets, each moment is an invitation to indulge in relaxation and rejuvenation.
 At Landmark Resort, memorable memories are crafted, destined to linger long after the journey's end.

 About the Area